Communal Narcissism: Meaning, Signs And How To Spot It

 Learning from Group Dynamics

-In group settings, you might see people competing for attention, causing power shifts.
+In group settings, you often see people competing for attention, which can lead to power shifts.
 Watch how these interactions unfold.
 They can teach you important lessons about leadership and building strong communities.

 • Encourage Inclusivity: Support those who contribute without seeking the spotlight.
 Genuine team players often work quietly but effectively.